Important Lung Sounds Made Easy: A Practical Guide (With Full Audio)

 Question 1 of 3

-Which one of the following lung sounds is like a low-pitched moan and can be heard in a patient with pneumonia?
+Which one of the following lung sounds is like a harsh grating or creaking and can be heard in a patient with a pneumothorax?